John A. Cooper Visiting Artist Lecture Series

 The John A. Cooper Visiting Artist Lecture Series has been established through a generous gift from John A. Cooper (B.F.A.
 '97).

-A photo of a dark-skinned bald man in three quarter profile.
-He is wearing a light blue button down shirt and black frame glasses.
+A photo of a dark-skinned bald man in three-quarter profile.
+He is wearing a light blue button down shirt and black frame glasses and looking off into the distance.

 Glenn Ligon (b.
 1960) is an artist living and working in New York.
 Throughout his career, Ligon has pursued an incisive exploration of American history, literature, and society across bodies of work that build critically on the legacies of modern painting and conceptual art.
 He earned his B.A. from Wesleyan University (1982) and attended the Whitney Museum Independent Study Program (1985).
 In 2011, the Whitney Museum of American Art held a mid-career retrospective, Glenn Ligon: America, organized by Scott Rothkopf, that traveled nationally.
 Important solo exhibitions include Post-Noir, Carre d'Art, Nîmes (2022); Glenn Ligon: Call and Response, Camden Arts Centre, London (2014); and Glenn Ligon — Some Changes, The Power Plant Center for Contemporary Art, Toronto (traveled internationally) (2005).